DanishZohaib/My-AI-Journey/README.md

 Welcome to **My AI Journey**!
 This repository is where I document my learning and projects as I explore the world of **Agentic AI**, Machine Learning, and Automation.

 ## 🌱 About Me
-I am a beginner in AI, currently learning from **GIAIC**—an official, authentic program by the **Governor of Sindh**.
+I am a beginner in AI, currently learning from **GIAIC**—an official, authentic program by the **Governor Sindh Kamran Khan Tessori**.
 This repository is my hands-on learning space, where I apply what I learn through practical projects and experiments.

 ## 📂 What You'll Find Here
 - **Agentic AI Projects** – Exploring AI that can reason and take actions.